FrostFlow13/denovo_assembly_pipeline/README.md

 If you are using a version of Nextflow differing from 24.10.5, you can temporarily switch to another version of Nextflow using the following (assuming you run into any compatability issues):
 `NXF_VER=24.10.5 nextflow [run/info/etc]`

-The nice part about NXF_VER is that once you run it once, it won't have to download the dependencies again, making it fairly easy to run older version if necessary.
+The nice part about NXF_VER is that once you run it once, it won't have to download the dependencies again, making it fairly easy to run older versions if necessary.

 ## Usage